techtraits/techtraits-blog/_posts/2016-02-24-Impact-of-Docker-and-Rancher-on-Network-Performance.markdown

 {% image /assets/images/docker_net_sc3.png alt="Scenario 3" class="pimage" %}

+For our final scenario we setup a Swarm cluster using Consl for service discover.
+We launch the Consl instance and Swarm Master on their own AWS instances to make sure their processing workload does not impact our results and also to more closely resemble a production deployment.
+We create an overlay network using the new network driver support to allow our iPerf client and server to communicate.

+{% image /assets/images/swarm-setup.png alt="Scenario 4" class="pimage" %}

-## Results
+## TCP  Results

 The first set of tests we ran for each of our four scenario were to measure the maximum TCP throughput.
-We open fifty concurrent TCP streams from the iperf client to the server and let them each run for 60 seconds and measured the total throughput of the steams averaged across the 60 seconds.
+We open fifty concurrent TCP streams from the iperf client to the server, let them each run for 120 seconds.
+We discard the first 60s to account let the system get into a steady state and then measured the total throughput of the steams averaged across the remaining 60 seconds.
 We than ran this entire experiment 10 times in order to get greater confidence that our results were repeatable.
-The aggregate through put in our four scenarios is shown below with the 95% confidence interval.
+The aggregate throughput in our four scenarios is shown below with the 95% confidence intervals.
 As you can see using stock docker has a negligible impact on through put reducing the value from 745 Mb/s to 739 Mb/s.
-This is not statistically significant as its within the margin of error.
+This is not statistically significant as it is within the margin of error.

+{% image /assets/images/docker-net-tcp.png alt="TCP Results" class="pimage" width="450" height="340" %}

 Even when using Rancher's overlay network there was statistically significant but fairly minor drop in throughput to 708 Mb/s.
 We note that none of the AWS instances seemed to be under CPU or Memory pressure during the test hence the likely culprits are inefficiencies in the rancher overlay networking driver.
 However, when using Swarms overlay network driver we see a large hit on network performance.
 Our throughput is reduced to ~400 Mb/s which is a hit of almost 45%.
 We do not see memory or CPU pressure on these instance and again suspect driver issues as the cause of the performance hit.

-{% image /assets/images/docker-net-tcp.png alt="TCP Results" class="pimage" width="450" height="340" %}
+## UDP  Results

 To measure the performance of UDP protocol we send packets at a fix rate and then measure the percentage which they are lost on route.
 When then increase the transmission rate and see how to loss rate grows with transmission rate.
 Note the experiment is repeated ten times for each transmission rate to make sure we get representative results.